 After the introduction, a number of InstaCopies followed, with captions under each.
 The first was a family portrait of Madhu, Anurag and Uncle Silver.
 They’d taken this one last evening.
 A blue halo hung slightly above Anurag’s head.
 The caption read:

-The next one was from when they were being chased by the one bike.
-The man at the back was standing up and pointing his gun straight at the viewer.
+The next one was from when they were being chased.
+The pillion rider on a bike was standing up and pointing his gun straight at the viewer.
 A translucent silvery shape was coiling around his arm like a snake.

-And these are the people who were chasing the family, their objective being to get the Captura, no matter the consequences.
+And these are the people who are after the family, their objective being to get the Captura, no matter the consequences.
 Notice the wispy snake!

-More images of the battle that had ensued, followed: the cousins taking cover from gunshots; agents climbing in to the truck; agents fighting aggressively against the cousins; the helicopter arriving; and so on.
+More images followed of the battle that had ensued: the cousins taking cover from gunshots; agents climbing in to the truck; agents fighting aggressively against the cousins; the helicopter arriving; and so on.
 Under each image, Ravi had described the scene and especially pointed out what the ghosts in them were up to.

 The second-last InstaCopy was of Ms. Dixit pointing a gun at Madhu.
 There were four ghosts in the image, all of them huddled between Madhu and the gun, almost as if trying to protect her.
 Ravi’s writing read:

-Enough with my explanations.
 Let me now ask you, do you see the demons in these images?
 The ones we should be really scared of?
-Are they the random gassy masses, floating about everywhere?
+Are they the random gassy masses floating about?
 Or are they the people tormenting a family for generations, prepared to kill for their cause?

-The next picture showed Madhu kicking the gun from Ms. Dixit’s hand, and underneath it was written:
+The next picture showed Madhu kicking the gun from Ms. Dixit’s hand.
+Underneath it was written:

 ‘Why, thank you!’